“Mindful Living Creates Happiness”

 Awareness is a process of inclusion, where what is happening outside of us is experienced “within” us.
 We are both the center and the circumference of every event happening within the sphere of our awareness.
 External events create internal ripples within us that we experience as thoughts and emotions; the two are connected but make no mistake about it, every experience we’re having is based on how we “think” and “feel” about it, and that is only going on within us.
 So, life is never happening to us, it’s only and always going on “within” us.

-Awareness creates ALL our experiences and only exists in the infinitesimally small space between the past and the future, that we call “now.”
+Awareness creates ALL our experiences and only exists within the infinitesimally small space between the past and the future, that we call “now.”
+NOW is all there is.
 The past exists only as our memory and the future only as our imagination, but both projections of the mind are happening NOW.
-So do you want to experience Life as it is, or live trapped in your head, ruminating on the past or projecting into the future – neither of which is “REAL.”
+So do we want to experience Life as it IS, or live trapped in our head, ruminating on the past or projecting into the future – neither of which is “REAL.”